This is the multi-page printable view of this section. Click here to print.

 • HDD: General volume

-• SSD/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption key
+• SSD/HDD_KMS: Additional encrypted volume that uses encryption keys from Samsung Cloud Platform KMS(Key Management System)

-• Encryption can only be applied at initial creation and cannot be changed after service creation
+• Encryption can be applied only at initial creation and cannot be changed after the service is created

 • Performance degradation occurs when using the SSD_KMS disk type

-• Enter capacity in Units, with a value between 13 and 125
+• Capacity is entered in Units, with a value between 13 and 125

-Node Pool > Server GroupSelectApply the pre-created Server Group in Virtual Server service to worker nodes
+Node Pool > Server GroupSelectApply a pre‑created Server Group in the Virtual Server service on the node

-• Click Use to set Server Group usage
+• Click Use to set the Server Group usage

-• When usage is set, select Server Group
+• When usage is enabled, select a Server Group

 • Supports Affinity or Anti‑Affinity policies